 When automation is built for one process, it is so easy to scale it across your entire organization.
 It is especially important for large companies.
 Connect workers from different departments and offices and build a model for each sales process safely and efficiently.

-- How to connect Salesforce with Microsoft Teams
+- Why you should integrate Salesforce with Teams

 Power Automate for Salesforce and Microsoft Teams – Basic Flows

 Now, let’s discuss some basic sales scenarios you may experience.
 And then, we will build an automated flow in Power Automate to optimize the sales process and simplify your work routine.

 Receive Microsoft Teams notifications about important events in Salesforce